How Vanessa Williams, the First Black Woman to Win Miss America, Lost Her Crown to Scandal But Reemerged a Queen

 Williams didn’t stop at acting.
 In 1988, she released the upbeat track “The Right Stuff,” which rose to number one on the Billboard Dance Singles charts.
 The song also gave her the perfect opportunity to show off her dance talents (and a fierce lace bodysuit) in the music video.

 In 1994, Williams made her Broadway debut, taking on one of the lead roles in the musical “Kiss of the Spider Woman.”
-Her singing, dancing and acting talents were on full display at every show, and Williams’ performance got great reviews.
+Her singing, dancing and acting talents were on full display at every show, and Williams’ performance received rave reviews.

-The New York Times, which called Williams “sleek, proud and breathtakingly confident,” wrote this in its review of the show: “Ever since it opened more than 14 months ago, ‘Kiss of the Spider Woman’ has been one of Broadway’s most thrilling musicals.
+The New York Times, which called Williams “sleek, proud and breathtakingly confident,” wrote in their show’s review: “Ever since it opened more than 14 months ago, ‘Kiss of the Spider Woman’ has been one of Broadway’s most thrilling musicals.
 Now that Vanessa Williams has joined the cast, it is also the sexiest.”

 “Save The Best For Last”